PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 - Runtime Docker Image

-  The trainer package which user upload and some Python dependencies are packaged into a runtime Docker image based on base Docker image
+  The trainer package which user upload and some Python dependencies are packaged into a runtime Docker image based on base Docker image.

 - Python Dependencies